UKCloud/documentation/articles/shared/shared-how-license-microsoft.md

   - Under SPLA licensing you only need to purchase the SQL server licence and you do not need to purchase Server Access Licences (SAL).

+  - Failover rights -  For any operating system environment (or OSE) in which you run instances of the server software, you may run up to the same number of passive fail-over instances in a separate operating system environment (or OSE) for temporary support.
+The number of physical and virtual processors used in that separate operating system environment (or OSE) must not exceed the number of physical and virtual processors used in the corresponding operating system environment (or OSE) in which the active instances are running.
+You may run the passive fail-over instances on a server other than the licensed server.

 - **Office 365**

   - UKCloud licensing - we are now able to provide Office 365 and Microsoft 365 subscriptions on a monthly basis under our CSP agreement.
 Contact your Service Delivery Manager or raise a Generic Service Request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal, stating your Microsoft tenant ID (if available) and the number of subscriptions required.